 Peer-To-Peer (P2P) Insurance

-Even though P2P insurance is not a new model, it has gone through 2 iterations: The first wave is distributive, where a small group of individuals with similar risk level pool money together to cover each other; the second wave is a carrier model, where the group shares the risk by paying the premium jointly.
-After a period of time, the left-over unclaimed pool of insurance premium will be paid back to the group.
+Even though P2P insurance is not a new model, it has gone through 2 iterations: The first wave is distributive, where a small group of individuals with similar risk levels pool money together to cover each other; the second wave is a carrier model, where the group shares the risk by paying the premium jointly.
+After a period of time, the leftover unclaimed pool of insurance premiums will be paid back to the group.

 Disruptive Startups In The InsurTech Industry Include:

-• Paris-based Shift Technology implements Artificial Intelligence in the effort to help insurers save money by fighting fraud.
+- Paris-based Shift Technology implements Artificial Intelligence in an effort to help insurers save money by fighting fraud.
 The startup’s SaaS solution ensures that “efficient algorithms are tailored to reproduce fraud handlers’ deductive reasoning, making investigations quicker and easier than ever”.

-• London-based Tractable uses Artificial Intelligence to make the information collected from big data visible and understandable.
-Specialized on Insurance and Medical Imagery for visual representations of a body’s interior, this startup promises organizations to “perform like never before”.
+- London-based Tractable uses Artificial Intelligence to make the information collected from big data visible and understandable.
+Specialized in Insurance and Medical Imagery for visual representations of a body’s interior, this startup promises organizations to “perform like never before”.

-• UK startup Safeshare uses blockchain technology to provide insurance solutions targeting the sharing and on-demand economy, thereby potentially increasing consumer confidence in these areas.
-One of the advantages they offer is their short-notice insurances available for varying time spans at competitive rates.
+- UK startup Safeshare uses blockchain technology to provide insurance solutions targeting the sharing and on-demand economy, thereby potentially increasing consumer confidence in these areas.
+One of the advantages they offer is their short-notice insurance available for varying time spans at competitive rates.

-Similar to FinTech, these cutting-edge technologies bring not only disruptions in business process, but will lead to a fundamental transformation of customer engagement and business models: insurances will shift from paying out insurance claims to actively engage customers to reduce the risk factors or prevent potential damage in the first place.
+Similar to FinTech, these cutting-edge technologies bring not only disruptions in business processes but will lead to a fundamental transformation of customer engagement and business models: insurances will shift from paying out insurance claims to actively engaging customers to reduce the risk factors or prevent potential damage in the first place.

 It is crucial for insurance companies to stay ahead of the competition in adopting these technologies and to discover the business opportunities InsurTech startups offer.